csiro-risk-assessment/mozzie/paper.md

 > JOSS says: "A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work."

 The numerical implementation of Mozzie is ecologically interpretable [@Hosack2023] and computationally and I/O efficient.
-This allows simulations at continental scales and the investigation of varying input parameters, as required in risk assessments.
+This allows rapid simulation at continental scales to investigate sensitivity to input parameters, as required in risk assessments.
 It is written in [Cython](https://cython.org) [@behnel2010cython] (a mixture of Python and C), and simulations are run using Python.
 The test coverage of the `Mozzie` codebase is over 99%, meaning it is also suitable for risk assessments of vector control strategies that could be subject to considerable scrutiny.

 Alternatives to `Mozzie` include: